Province of Perugia

-The province of Perugia (provincia di Perugia) is the larger of the two provinces in the Umbria region of Italy, comprising two-thirds of both the area and population of the region.
+The province of Perugia (provincia di Perugia) is the larger of the two provinces in the region of Umbria in central Italy, comprising two-thirds of both the area and population of the region.
 Its capital is the city of Perugia.
 The province covered all of Umbria until 1927, when the province of Terni was carved out of its southern third.
-The province of Perugia has an area of 6,337 km^{2} and a total population of 636,531 as of 2025, covering about one third of Umbria.
-It has 59 municipalities.
+The province has a population of 635,988 in an area of 6337.15 km2, covering about two-thirds of Umbria.

 The province has numerous tourist attractions, especially artistic and historical ones, and is home to the Lake Trasimeno, the largest lake of Central Italy.
 It is historically the ancestral origin of the Umbri, while later it was a Roman province and then part of the Papal States until the late 19th century.

 History

 The Etruscans likely founded Perugia in the 6th century BC.
 The Umbra and Tiber valleys are located in the province.
 The eastern part of the province is a hilly region while the rest was covered by forests.
 The province lies in the basin of the river Tiber and its tributaries Chiaseio, Nestore, Naja, and Chiana.
 The southern regions are less hilly.
 Silk, corn and grass are some of the most important agricultural products of the province.

 The 1840 version of the Penny Cyclopaedia records that Perugia supplied almost half of the butcher's meat required in the city of Rome.
 The large number of cattle was fed on grass growing on the plain areas irrigated by the water of Tiber and its tributaries.
 After the province of Rome, Viterbo and Spoleto e Rieti the Perugian province was the fourth most important of the Papal States.

 The largest lake in central Italy, Lake Trasimeno is located in the Province of Perugia.
 The lake has three islands – Polvese, Maggiore and Minore.
 The lake has a circumference of about 30 miles but is relatively shallow.

 It is fed by springs in the nearby hills.

 Perugia was incorporated into the Kingdom of Italy in 1860, as the Province of Umbria.
 The province at the time was somewhat larger than the current region of Umbria, comprising Rieti to the south (now part of Lazio).
 It was subdivided into the districts (circondari) of Perugia, Foligno, Orvieto, Terni, Rieti and Spoleto.

 In 1921, the municipal council of Terni proposed the separation of the province into the new provinces of Perugia and Terni.

 In 1923, Rieti together with Cittaducale were added to the province of Rome (Lazio).
 The remaining Province of Umbria was divided into the provinces of Perugia and Terni in 1927.